merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 <span class="extra-info-header">A note regarding rule specific parameters</span>
-To make things consistent, we decided that the way that parameters appear in the config file will be identicle to how to appear in the underlying program.
-If there are multiple ways to use a argument then we chose the longer one.
+To make things consistent, we decided that the way that parameters appear in the config file will be identicle to their name in the underlying program.
+If there are multiple ways to use an argument then we chose the longer one.
 For example, while `anvi-run-hmms` allows you to configure the path to the HMM profiles directory using either `-H` or `--hmm-profile-dir`, we only allow you to use `--hmm-profile-dir` in the config file.
 But don't worry, if you use the wrong name, there will be an helpful message to let you know what are the correct arguments you can use.
 </div>

-Below you can find example config files for each one of the workflows.
+Below, you can find example config files for each one of the workflows.

 # Metagenomics workflow

-The majority of the steps used in this pipeline are extensively described in the [anvi'o user tutorial for metagenomic workflow](http://merenlab.org/2016/06/22/anvio-tutorial-v2/).
+The majority of the steps used in this workflow are extensively described in the [anvi'o user tutorial for metagenomic workflow](http://merenlab.org/2016/06/22/anvio-tutorial-v2/).
-However, in contrast to that tuturial which starts with a FASTA files of contigs and BAM files, this pipeline includes steps to get there, including quality filtering, assembly, and mapping steps. detailed below.
+However, in contrast to that tuturial, which begins with the FASTA files of contigs and BAM files, this workflow includes steps to get there, including quality filtering, assembly, and mapping steps.

-The default entering point to this pipeline are the unprocessed raw reads from one or more metagenomes.
+The default entering point to the metagenomics workflow are the unprocessed raw reads from one or more metagenomes.
-The default output of the pipline is an anvi'o merged profile database ready for refinement of bins (or whatever it is that you want to do with it).
+The default output of the pipline is an anvi'o merged profile database ready for refinement of bins (or whatever it is that you want to do with it), along with an annotated anvi'o contigs database.

 The pipline includes the following steps: